How To Use And Configure WordPress Widgets – Part 4

 To learn more about using RSS feeds in WordPress, see this tutorial:

-Adding A Tag Cloud Widget
+Add A Tag Cloud To The Sidebar

 Important